nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/imToken.md

 ## A Word to Note

 As the unique Cell model of CKB, there are several things to be aware of for CKB transfers.
-CKB has a **minimum** transfer amount of **61 CKB**s, which means that the transfer amount **cannot be less than** 61 CKBs **excluding** the fee or miner fee.
+CKB has a **minimum** transfer amount of **61** CKBs, which means that the transfer amount **cannot be less than** 61 CKBs **excluding** the fee or miner fee.

 There is no problem transferring all CKBs from the account.
 In the case of a partial transfer of CKB, if the account balance is less than 61 CKBs, it is impossible to make any future transfers.
 If the balance is equal to 61, transfers will also be impossible.
 For an account balance less than 61, the wallet will indicate that the transfer does not meet the required amount or will directly report an error when transferring.
 Due to the minimum transfer amount requirement, ensure that the account balance is at least 62 CKBs so that the full amount can be transferred the next time.

 ## imKey

 **imKey** is a hardware wallet, or cold wallet.
 The imKey is used to protect privkeys and other confidential data of the user. imKey is integrated with the CC EAL 6+ security chip, fully compatible with all imToken 2.0 supported digital assets such as BTC, ETH, COSMOS and EROS.
-For more details and usage processes, refer to [imkey support](https://support.imkey.im/hc/en-us).
+For more details and usage processes, see [imkey support](https://support.imkey.im/hc/en-us).

 ## Troubleshooting